Jeter Downs

-Jeter Deion Downs (born July 27, 1998) is a Colombian professional baseball infielder for the Fukuoka SoftBank Hawks in Nippon Professional Baseball (NPB).
+Jeter Deion Downs Mitchell (born July 27, 1998) is a Colombian professional baseball infielder for the Fukuoka SoftBank Hawks in Nippon Professional Baseball (NPB).
 He has previously played in Major League Baseball (MLB) for the Boston Red Sox and Washington Nationals.
 Listed at 5 ft 11 in and 195 lb, he bats and throws right-handed.

 Early life and education

 Downs was born on July 27, 1998, in San Andrés, Colombia.
 His father, Jerry Sr., had played professional baseball in Colombia.
 He was named after Baseball Hall of Fame shortstop Derek Jeter.
 To facilitate better baseball opportunities for him and his brother, Jerry Jr., the family moved to Miami, Florida.

 Downs attended Monsignor Edward Pace High School in Miami Gardens, Florida, and played for the school's baseball team as a shortstop.
 He committed to attend the University of Miami on a college baseball scholarship.

 Professional career

 Cincinnati Reds

 The Cincinnati Reds selected Downs with the 32nd overall selection of the 2017 Major League Baseball draft.
 He signed with the Reds for a $1.825 million signing bonus.
 After signing, he was assigned to the Billings Mustangs of the Rookie-level Pioneer League, where he spent all of his first professional season, posting a .267 batting average with six home runs and 29 runs batted in (RBI) in 50 games.
 Downs spent the 2018 season with the Dayton Dragons of the Single-A Midwest League where he hit .257 with 13 home runs, 47 RBI, and 37 stolen bases in 120 games.